TimMikeladze/next-upload/README.md

 To enable verification, set the `verifyAssets` config to `true` and instantiate `NextUpload` with an `AssetStore` instance.

-## ✂️ Pruning assets

 Now any file that is uploaded will have a `verified` property set to `false` by default.
 Once you have processed the file you can mark it as verified by calling `NextUpload.verifyAsset(id)`.

+## ✂️ Pruning assets

-Additionally, you can call a `NextUpload.pruneAssets` as part of a cron job to delete any assets that have not been verified within a specified time period.
+At any time you can call a `NextUpload.pruneAssets` to delete any assets that have expired due to lack of verification or to remove dangling files or records from the system.

+Consider setting up a cron job to run this function on a regular basis.

 <!-- TSDOC_START -->